Aishwarya061/Hr_Portal/README.md

 action	      | ENUM ('Created', 'Updated', 'Deleted')| Type of action performed timestamp	    | TIMESTAMP DEFAULT CURRENT_TIMESTAMP	  | Time of modification
 -----------------------------------------------------------------------------------------------------
+✅ Why?
+Ensures security and compliance by tracking all template modifications.

 - These fields can be updated or changed according to the requirement of Main project.

 # To create this Database follow these cammands